The Astrology Podcast

 SFR: Correct.
 Yeah, I agree, because then the counterpoint is where people rely too much on Saturn.

-CB: Yeah.
-And he’s an Aquarius rising, with Jupiter in the 1st house.
+CB: Yeah, well and he’s an Aquarius rising, with Jupiter in the 1st house.

 SFR: Oh, that’s right.
 That’s true, yeah.